JULIA MARSHALL

 How do children & adults respond to transgression & why?

 One key way that human societies maintain cooperation is through intervention in response to transgression.
-When others act in ways that break social & moral norms, we feel an immediate desire for wrongdoers to receive punishment.
-Much of my recent work focuses on in what ways children are willing to pursue punishment of transgressors (Marshall, Gollwitzer, Wynn, & Bloom, 2019; Cognition) and why (Marshall, Yudkin, & Crockett, 2021; Nature Human Behaviour).
-This work broadly finds that children pursue punishment in specific ways that their behavior is motivated by a desire to inflict suffering & also to promote future good behavior.
-In future work funded by a NSF Postdoctoral Fellowship, I plan to investigate how intergroup context, such as social group membership, influences these patterns of punishment.
-To learn more about this work, listen to an interview on this work here!
+When others act in ways that break social & moral norms, we feel an immediate desire to rectify injustice.
+Much of my recent work focuses on how children reason about the pursuit of punishment (Marshall et al., 2024; JEP: General), whether children are willing to pursue punishment of transgressors (Marshall et al., 2024; Child Development), and why (Marshall, Yudkin, & Crockett, 2021; Nature Human Behaviour).
+This work broadly demonstrates that children are both assessors and agents of punishment (Marshall & McAuliffe, 2022; Nature Reviews Psychology).

 When do children & adults think we're obligated to cooperate with others?